 LRH, HCO BULLETIN OF 13 MAY 1971, STUDENT GRASP OF MATERIALS

 The answer is to be entrepreneurial.
 Any jobs that rely on information can be replaced by AI (Artificial Intelligence).
 We need to train children to be entrepreneurial.
-First off they need to know how to study and learn!
-(LRH has much Tech in that area and we will bring you that in further Posts).
+First off they need to know how to study and learn! (there is an abundance of LRH Technology in this area).

 Creative skills cannot be replaced by a computer.